A guide to finding Australian law resources

 Secondary sources assist in locating and interpreting relevant primary sources.
 They include:

 - Government publications including debates (Hansard) and gazettes

-Some key resources have been organised by jurisdiction in this guide.
+Some key resources have been organised by type and jurisdiction in this guide.

 To find information about case law and court proceedings, visit our Law Reports and Court Records Research Guide.